 Community Markets are most successful in partnership with local partners who know and understand the needs of their neighbors.
 MANNA partners with community organizations to bring the market resources to their area.
 Community hosts help determine the location, date, and time of the market, help promote the market to the neighborhood, and recruit volunteers to provide an excellent market experience for residents.

-If you are interested in learning more about being a Community Market Partner, contact Whitney Campassi for more information.
+If you are interested in learning more about being a Community Market Partner, contact Leah Weidner for more information.